Bitcoin to US Dollar Exchange Rate

 Bitcoin is volatile

 As was alluded to in the introduction, bitcoin’s price has fluctuated dramatically over the years.
-Cryptocurrencies in general are complex and speculative, meaning there is an extremely high degree of risk.
+Cryptocurrencies, in general, are complex and speculative, meaning there’s an extremely high degree of risk.
 It’s important to consider all the factors that could affect any purchase of bitcoin.

 Here are a few things that could affect the price of bitcoin:

 - Government regulation.
 Bitcoin is a decentralized currency, but it’s still affected by government regulation.
 For example, when the Chinese government barred financial entities from processing bitcoin transactions in late 2013, the price of bitcoin dropped hundreds of dollars within a few days.